griff182uk/hungovercoders/team-as-a-service.md

 ## Starting a new team

 Creating a new team should not happen that often if you follow the ideas over [products over projects](https://martinfowler.com/articles/products-over-projects.html) and [domain driven design](https://martinfowler.com/bliki/DomainDrivenDesign.html) to map teams to business value areas.
 These areas are currently beyond the scope of this post but if you still follow project-based teams, the following process will likely cause you more pain as you too frequently spin up new teams with no ownership over the previous projects outputs.
 The services described below provided by a platform team are therefore for long-lived teams only.
-All they require is a team name, membership and remit, the steps below then are what the platform team should aim to provide as a priority in an automated fashion.
+All they require is a team name, membership and remit.
+The steps below then are what the platform team should aim to provide as a priority in an automated fashion.
 The **{teamname}** provided should be consistent through all the services provided below.

 ## Communication as a Service (CaaS)